 My team and I completed the requested homework as part of my consultant’s discovery process.
 We then reviewed the findings and recommendations.
 This was the beginning of our trajectory intervention.

 So you’re gung-ho about Scaling Up and are motivated to implement it in your own organization.
 That’s the first step towards improvement!

 Unfortunately, effort and intent do not automatically equate to a job well done.
-Here are some common pitfalls that I’ve seen during my experience as a Scaling Up certified coach that you should avoid.
+Here are some common pitfalls that I have seen during my experience coaching my Clients in Scaling Up.

 Top 5 Most Common Scaling Up Mistakes

 Going it alone and not hiring a Scaling Up Coach/Consultant.

 You will not fully succeed on your own.

 So many books are sold in airports that are not fully read, with learned strategies that are poorly executed.
 There is value in working with a Scaling Up Coach/Consultant who has been on the journey you seek to be on, many times in a myriad of situations.
 And besides, an outsider is going to be much more likely to identify blind spots.